- Introduction to Rental Property Maintenance

 Importantly, to ensure you are not damaging your property, taking care of requests quickly is the best course of action.

-#2: Turnaround for Maintenance Coordination Services for Rentals
+#2: Turnaround for Premium Maintenance Services for Rentals

-If you have maintenance coordination, the turnaround time can be a huge perk to quickly resolving the tenant’s repairs while also protecting your property investment.
+If you have premium maintenance, the turnaround time can be a huge perk to quickly resolving the tenant’s repairs while also protecting your property investment.

 For example, Latchel’s troubleshooting experts can: